 Sure, you can make beautiful clothes and accessories by sewing straight seams .
 But if you want to tackle scooped necklines or round pillows and clutches, you need to be curvalicious.
+Here's what you need to know.

 Draw Before You Sew